 Shopify Magic intelligently suggests product attributes based on the merchant’s storefront profile, inventory, and product description to classify items within a well-defined taxonomy automatically.
 This process enables customers to search and filter products easily, enhancing the overall shopping experience.

-Building a universal, flexible product taxonomy that fits high-performing industry models and merchant mental models is an infinite game.
-Getting merchants to adopt this endlessly iterating model requires making the experience so simple and intuitive that a manualapproach can’t come close.
+Creating a universal product taxonomy that aligns with industry models and merchant mental models is an ongoing process.
+The key is to make the experience so intuitive that manual methods can't compete.

 Beta testing for the other features, such as auto-generating image alt text, content models, and product categorization, has also shown strong demand.
 Feedback from beta users and early adopters indicates that these features address critical pain points for merchants, simplify their workflow, and reduce the time and effort required to create and manage high-quality content.
 The team plans to launch these features globally within the next few months.